 Grocery EBITDA margin

 Grocery division EBITDA Margin: In 2010, Kraft's Grocery EBITDA margin stood at 31% and remained relatively stable around the 31% mark in 2011.
 In 2012 the company's Grocery EBITDA margin improved to 32% primarily driven by higher net pricing.
 In 2013, Kraft's grocery margins further improved to 32.6% on productivity initiatives and pruning of less profitable products.
 In 2014, it decreased to the earlier level of around 32%.
-Going forward, we forecast the metric to remain relatively stable around 33% with a positive bias.
+Going forward, we forecast the metric to remain relatively stable around 32%.
 Our estimate is primarily based on the improving microeconomic conditions in the US which is expected to drive better volume-mix in the long run, and the company's ongoing productivity and efficiency measures.
 Volatility in commodity costs being very high is a big uncertainty factor associated with our forecast of the company's EBITDA margins as raising prices to transfer all incremental costs to the consumers is not easy in this highly competitive market environment.
-If higher commodity costs more than offset the cost savings from the company's ongoing productivity and efficiency programs, and the segment's EBITDA margins fall to around 27% by the end of the Trefis forecast period, it could imply a 10% downside to our price estimate.
+If higher commodity costs more than offset the cost savings from the company's ongoing productivity and efficiency programs, and the segment's EBITDA margins fall to around 27% by the end of the Trefis forecast period, it could imply a 8% downside to our price estimate.

 Kraft Foods Group is the one of the largest food and beverage companies in the world with annual revenues of more than $18 billion.
 The company manufactures and markets packaged food products, including beverages, cheeses, convenient meals and various packaged grocery products.
 It sells its products to consumers primarily in the US and Canada.